 This Hyundai warranty is otherwise known as the New Vehicle Limited Warranty, and it is one of the most inclusive plans in the industry.

-The New Vehicle Limited Warranty covers repairs and replacements of components originally installed or manufactured by Hyundai that becomes defective, either by factory workmanship or materials.
+The New Vehicle Limited Warranty covers repairs and replacements of components originally installed or manufactured by Hyundai that become defective, either by factory workmanship or materials.
 The coverage applies to any part that is faulty with regular use and has been appropriately maintained, although there are some exclusions listed in your contract (more about that later).

 In addition to this coverage, some systems receive further restrictions or term limits.
 These include: